 - Business analysts, with a few years' experience, generally earn between £35,000 and £65,000.

-- Experienced business analysts can earn up to £80,000 and in some cases more than £100,000, particularly in the finance sector.
+- Experienced business analysts can earn up to £80,000 and in some cases more than £100,000, particularly in the finance sector and in senior consultancy or technology roles.

 Business analyst roles exist on a permanent basis in organisations, but you could also work on a freelance or contract basis once you've gained some relevant experience.
-As an experienced business analyst, you can expect to charge between £400 and £550 per day.
+As an experienced business analyst, you can expect to charge between £400 and £550 per day, depending on your sector, location and level of expertise.

 Income figures are intended as a guide only.

-You'll typically work standard full time hours across Monday to Friday.
-Some evening or overtime work may be required if you're approaching specific deadlines.
-If you're working as a contractor, you may need to work longer hours during the week and sometimes at weekends in order to complete project-based work within a specific timeframe.
+If you're working as a contractor, you may need to work longer hours during the week and sometimes at weekends to complete projects within agreed timescales.

 Competition for business analyst positions is high, so having a degree is a distinct advantage.
 Relevant subjects include: